top of page

 Esperanza Client

-renda is a 19-year-old from Guatemala.
+Brenda is a 19-year-old from Guatemala.
 She came to the U.S. in 2013 and found herself in immigration removal proceedings.
-With the help of Esperanza attorney Anthony Cho, Brenda won her asylum case in 2015, allowing her to stay in the U.S.
+With the help of an Esperanza attorney, Brenda won her asylum case in 2015, allowing her to stay in the U.S.

 Currently, Brenda is working and taking English classes.
 She likes to listen to music in English, watch cooking videos, cook, and play basketball.
 She dreams of becoming a chef in the future.